meilisearch/documentation/resources/faq.md

 This FAQ is still a work in progress.

-If you have any questions, we want to hear from you!
-Your feedback will help us improve this page.
+If you have any questions that aren't answered here, we want to hear from you!
+Your feedback will help us improve our documentation.

 ## I have never used a search engine before.
 Can I use Meilisearch anyway?